feitnomore/hyperledger-fabric-kubernetes/README.md

 kubectl apply -f kubernetes/blockchain-explorer-db_deploy.yaml
 ```

 After that, we need to create the `Service` entry for our database.
-To do that lets create the file `kubernetes/blockchain-explorer-db_svc.yaml` as below:
+To do that let's create the file `kubernetes/blockchain-explorer-db_svc.yaml` as below:
 ```yaml
 apiVersion: v1
 kind: Service